| OSCE Human Dimension Implementation MeetingThe Macedonian Minority in Bulgaria

 European Union, Bulgaria must respect its minorities human rights

 and put an end to such violations.
+Macedonian Theatre

-Groups Visit to Bulgaria April 2002
+Groups Visit to Bulgaria April 2002 The following is

 a quote by Tihomir Stojanovski, Art Director of the Macedonian theatre